- My Experience With Church Planting

 Portable Sound System For Church

-Although I recommend going wireless with your sound system.
-I totally get the fact that you may be on a budget and cannot afford going wireless yet.
+Although I recommend going wireless with your sound system, I get the fact that you may be on a budget and cannot afford going wireless yet.
 If that is the case, I do want to recommend some all in one portable sound systems.

 The Fender Passport is a small all in one PA system.
-It has 5 channels which is good for a couple of vocals, a guitar and a keyboard.
-That is not a lot but when you are first starting out, that is all you need.
+It has five channels which are good for a couple of vocals, a guitar and a keyboard.
+That is not a lot, but when you are first starting out, that is all you need.
 It comes with the speakers, mixer, speaker stands and a couple of cables.

 Fender is a great brand name with a good reputation.
 There will come a time, Lord willing, that you will grow out of this system but if you have to start with a small budget, you should be well served by this portable sound system.

 For just a little bit more you can upgrade to 8 channels with the Peavey portable PA system.
-It has 7 mic/instrument inputs and a line input.
+It has seven mic/instrument inputs and 1 line input.
 It has a rugged wheeled carrying case, speaker stands, speakers, and mixer.

 I have been using Peavey products for over 40 years including some Peavey pro sound equipment.
 You will get good use out of this system.

 If you need a portable sound system that will handle a few more instruments or vocalists, then the Yamaha portable sound system is the one you want.
-It has a 10 channel detachable mixer, along with 2 speakers, stands, and all the quality that you have come to know from Yamaha.
+It has a ten detachable channel mixer, along with two speakers, stands, and all the quality that you have come to know from Yamaha.
 It also has a feedback suppressor and a quality EQ.

 Over the years I have come to love Yamaha products.
-They are some of the most reasonable products on the market yet you still get very good sound quality.
+They are some of the most reasonable products on the market yet you still get excellent sound quality.

 Analog Or Digital Mixer?

 There is some debate as to which type of mixer, analog or digital, sounds the best.
-However when it comes to portable church systems, the question is not what sounds the best but what is the easiest to operate and set up.
+However, when it comes to portable church systems, the question is not what seems the best but what is the easiest to operate and set up.

-Because of that, if you are able to afford it at all, I recommend you go with a digital mixer.
-Your entire setup is almost completely done once you turn on the power.
+Because of that, if you can afford it at all, I recommend you go with a digital mixer.
+Your entire setup is almost wholly done once you turn on the power.
 There is no need for the lengthy sound check.
-You can program all of your sound setting once and they will be stored in the mixer.
+You can program all of your sound settings once, and they will be stored in the mixer.

-This can shave off as much as 30 to 45 minutes each and every Sunday of your setup time.
+This can shave off as much as 30 to 45 minutes every Sunday of your setup time.

 The SM-58 has been the industry standard for years for overall use and reliability.
 It works great as a speaking microphone and a vocal microphone.
 You won’t go wrong with this mic.

-However there are a lot of options when it comes to wireless microphones.
+However, there are many options when it comes to wireless microphones.
 I have done a complete article on wireless vocal mics, lapel mics, and headset mics.
 I suggest you read that article and decide which mic system or systems would be the best for your situation.

-However if you want to go light, and wireless I suggest you look into wireless in ear monitors like the ones I have recommended in this article.
-This system is not only compact, which is important for a mobile church, but give the most control to your musicians, once again shortening your set up time.
+However, if you want to go light and wireless, I suggest you look into wireless in-ear monitors like the ones I have recommended in this article.
+This system is not only compact, which is essential for a mobile church, but give the most control to your musicians, once again shortening your set up time.

 In a traditional sound system, you have a power amp that gives the power to make the speakers work.
 In a portable system, I recommend that you use powered speakers and have one less component to set up.
-Remember, less cables and less components means less work for your volunteers.
+Remember, fewer cables and fewer parts mean less work for your volunteers.

 Once again I am going to suggest a couple of powered speakers for you to consider.
 They are not the cheapest, but they are from reputable brands in the pro-sound market.

 Peavey makes a great powered speaker system.
 These powered speakers deliver 400 watts of power which is louder than you will ever want your church sound system to be.
-The setup is very simple with 1/4 inch input jacks.
+The setup is effortless with 1/4 inch input jacks.